What Is Qigong Therapy?: Exploring Qigong’s Mental Health Benefits

 Medical qigong

-A form of qigong that uses meditation, body movements, and breathwork to correct potential electromagnetic imbalances in the body.
+This is a form of qigong that uses meditation, body movements, and breathwork to correct potential electromagnetic imbalances in the body.
 Medical qigong may allow for more efficient control of the parasympathetic nervous system, the immune system, and various internal organs.
+Research from the National Institutes of Health has explored the role of medical qigong in improving mental and physical health.

 Qigong can involve different types of deep breathing skill development, such as combining breath with speech sounds or learning to breathe from the abdomen.
 Qigong exercise is typically a form of smooth, gentle movement that is mainly intended to promote relaxation.
 Qigong meditation focuses on being aware of one’s thoughts and using attention and visualization to control thought patterns.

 More research is needed to assess the effectiveness of qigong therapy for a variety of physical and mental health conditions.
-However, preliminary research results indicate that practicing these traditional Chinese exercises may have some benefits for certain disorders and illnesses.
+However, preliminary research results indicate that practicing complementary and alternative medicine and traditional Chinese exercises may have some benefits for certain disorders and illnesses.

 The benefits of Qigong medicine may extend to a number of conditions including:

-- Chronic Pain: Qigong practice may help to reduce some types of chronic and acute pain in the body, including neck pain, musculoskeletal pain, or pain associated with long-term conditions such as fibromyalgia.
+- Chronic pain and chronic illness: Qigong practice may help to reduce some types of chronic and acute pain in the body, including neck pain, musculoskeletal pain, or pain associated with long-term conditions such as fibromyalgia.

 - Parkinson’s disease: Patients with Parkinson’s who practice qigong may see a reduction in their overall symptoms.